Grade Level: 10 (9-12)

 - Sketch each of these polygons on a sheet of paper: square, pentagon and hexagon.
 What can we do to these shapes to keep them from collapsing?
 Draw these shapes on your paper and add what would be necessary.
 (Answer: Use lines to break the shapes into triangle shapes.)

 Personal Relevance: After presenting the PowerPoint slides (or as a homework assignment), have students individually list on their papers the places, objects, structures and products where they have seen triangles functioning as structural shapes.
-After five minutes, have each student read his/her list to the class while you compile a master list of their responses on the board.
+After five minutes, have each student read their list to the class while you compile a master list of their responses on the board.
 (Possible answers: Bridges, transmission towers, cranes, peaked roofs, tables, chairs, bicycles, bike racks, railings, fences, gates, shelf supports, brackets, billboard sign supports, etc.)

 Lesson Extension Activities